MohdAqib8267/System-Design/README.md

 The Token Bucket algorithm is one of the most popular and widely used rate limiting approaches due to its simplicity and effectiveness.

 ###### How It Works:
-Imagine a bucket that holds tokens.
+Imagine a bucket that holds tokens.<br />
-The bucket has a maximum capacity of tokens.
+The bucket has a maximum capacity of tokens.<br />
 Tokens are added to the bucket at a fixed rate (e.g., 10 tokens per second).
 When a request arrives, it must obtain a token from the bucket to proceed.
 If there are enough tokens, the request is allowed and tokens are removed.